Ehlers Danlos syndrome hypermobility type – Hypermobility Spectrum Disorder in children

 The result of 219 children age 7 to 12 tested:

 - The prevalence of joint hypermobility does not differ among children with irritable bowel syndrome, functional abdominal pain, or healthy control children.
 The presence or severity of joint hypermobility does not correlate with abdominal pain or stooling characteristics.
-Somatization and depression by child report appear to have a relationship with joint hypermobility.
+Somatization and depression by child reports appear to have a relationship with joint hypermobility.

-In other words, the “healthy children,” and the joint hypermobility children have the same anxieties when it comes abdominal distress.
+In other words, the “healthy children,” and the joint hypermobility children have the same anxieties when it comes to abdominal distress.
 But the joint hypermobility children have more depression because they have more symptoms.